wdm0006/elote/README.md

 - **Elo** - The classic chess rating system
 - **Glicko-1** - An improvement on Elo that accounts for rating reliability
+- **Glicko-2** - A further improvement on Glicko that adds volatility tracking
+- **TrueSkill** - Microsoft's Bayesian skill rating system for multiplayer games
 - **ECF** - The English Chess Federation rating system
 - **DWZ** - The Deutsche Wertungszahl (German evaluation number) system